IBM/power-up/docs/OPCG_intro_setup.rst

    a list of all switch port to compute node connections is available and verified.
-Note that every node to be deployed, must have a BMC and PXE connection to a management switch. (see the example cluster in Appendix-C or D)
+Note that every node to be deployed, must have a BMC and PXE connection to a management switch. (see the example cluster in Appendix-D)
 -  Cable the deployer node to the cluster management network.
 It is strongly recommended that the deployer node be connected directly to the management switch.
 For large cluster deployments, a 10 Gb connection is recommended.
-The deployer node must also have access to the public (or site) network for accessing software and image files.
+The deployer node must also have access to the public internet (or site) network for accessing software and operating system image files.
 If the cluster management network does not have external access, an alternate connection with external access must be provided such as the cluster data network, or wireless etc.
 -  Insure that the BMC ports of all cluster nodes are configured to obtain an IP address via DHCP.
 -  If this is a first time OS install, insure that all PXE ports are also configured to obtain an ip address via DHCP.
+On OpenPOWER servers, this is typically done using the Petitboot menus.
 -  Acquire any needed public and or site network addresses
 -  Insure you have a config.yml file to drive the cluster configuration.
    If necessary, edit / create the config.yml file (see section `4 <#anchor-4>`__ `Creating the config.yml File <#anchor-4>`__)
--  Configure data switch(es) (for out of box installation, it is usually necessary to configure the switch using a serial connection.
+-  Configure data switch(es) For out of box installation, it is usually easiest to configure the switch using a serial connection.
 See the switch installation guide.
-For Mellanox switches set "zeroconf on mgmt0 interface:" to no)
+Using the Mellanox configuration wizard;

    -  assign hostname
+   -  set DHCP to no for management interfaces
+   -  set zeroconf on mgmt0 interface: to no
+   -  do not enable ipv6 on management interfaces
    -  assign static ip address.
 This must match the address specified in the config.yml file (keyname: ipaddr-data-switch:) and be in a *different* subnet than your cluster management subnet used for BMC